ihmeuw/pseudopeople/docs/source/index.rst

 Now that you've generated a simulated dataset with pseudopeople, here are some next steps:

-..
-  * To get started with customizing the noise in your datasets, try out the :ref:`tutorial`
+* To get started with customizing the noise in your datasets, try out the :ref:`tutorial on configuring noise <tutorial_configuring_noise>`.
 * To learn more about the kinds of simulated datasets that are available, check out our :ref:`Datasets page <datasets_main>`.
 * If you need larger datasets with millions instead of thousands of rows,